 Converting a Raspberry Pi Zero into a dongle computer

-If you have ever found yourself becoming frustrated by having to plug in various peripherals and adapters every time you want to test something out on your Raspberry Pi, then this project is for you.
+If you have ever found yourself becoming frustrated by having to plug-in various peripherals and adapters every time you want to test something out on your Raspberry Pi, this project could be for you.

 This neat little hardware hack converts the Raspberry Pi board into a dongle computer, allowing you to use another computer's internet connection, screen and peripherals by simply plugging it into the USB port.
 This also still allows you to Secure Shell (SSH) into your Raspberry Pi, as well as install remote desktop clients, or share files between the computer and the Pi.
 This makes it an ideal solution for those that want to quickly run tests on the Pi without having to have dedicated equipment.

 The hack also maintains the original tiny footprint that makes the Raspberry Pi Zero so useful, only now it's marginally longer due to the extra USB-A connector.
 The original ports are still fully functional, although it's going to be a little awkward trying to slot extra adapters into the micro USB ports when used as a computer dongle – so we'd recommend you avoid this.

 Build a Raspberry Pi drone